2017 Transportation Planning Excellence Awards

 - Equity: What initiatives have been undertaken to ensure that efforts of this project are implemented in an equitable manner and impacts to individual and underserved (minority and low income) communities are minimized?

 - Implementation and Implementation Strategy: Has any part of the planned transportation-related project, plan, idea, model, design, or policy been executed to its final stages?

 - Multimodalism: To what extent do these efforts efficiently address safe multimodal transportation options, including bicycle, pedestrian, transit, and automobile?

 - Potential for Long-Term Benefits: What provisions have been used to ensure the long-term viability of this effort?

 "Best of the Best" Criteria

-One 2015 TPEA recipient will be selected to attend the 2015 APA National Conference in Seattle, WA.
-This recipient will receive recognition at the APA Conference during the program awards ceremony.
+One TPEA recipient will receive recognition at the 2017 National APA Conference during the program awards ceremony.
 This recipient selected for this one unique category will demonstrate the “best of the best” qualities which set it apart from the other TPEA Program award recipients.